 7. Komodo Edit.
 Free text editor based on Komodo IDE

 Overall a bit light on the features however, it’s an accessible toolkit for multilingual development.
 You can certainly do worse on the market for editors with polyglot syntax highlight.
-It’s simplicity and ease of use comes free of charge, making it very appealing.
-A good option to start learning its bigger brother, or for casual coding.
+Its simplicity and ease of use come free of charge, making it very appealing.
+It is a good option to start learning its bigger brother, or for casual coding.

 8. Sublime Text.
 Freemium entry into the text editor market

 Sublime Text is a powerful and ergonomically convenient multilingual text editor.
 It is a freemium software.
 You don’t have to buy it, but it will pester you if you don’t.
 And you should support the developer, really.

 Its multi-cursor and multi-select features are loved by many programmers, as it allows for editing code in multiple places at once.
 However, it is considered to be strange and hard to get used to by others.
 It’s a matter of perspective.

 9. Eclipse.
 An IDE with a good work environment feature